Hybrid name

+The formerly used term nothomorph denoted a rank of taxa that was subordinate within a nothospecies.
+Names published previously as nothomorphs are now treated as names of varieties.

 Publication of names

 Names of hybrids between genera (called nothogenera) can be published by specifying the names of the parent genera, but without a scientific description, and do not have a type.
 Nothotaxon names with the rank of a subdivision of a genus (notho-subgenus, notho-section, notho-series, etc.) are also published by listing the parent taxa and without descriptions or types.

 Forms of hybrid names

 A hybrid name can be indicated by: